saranyapatt/studentServicesJSP/README.md

 ## 📂 Project Structure

-* `bke/`: Contains backend Java classes for core logic (Login check, Registration, etc.)
+* `bke/`: Contains backend Java classes for core logic (Login check, Registration, Bcrypt hashing, etc.)
 * `login/`: Dedicated JSP files for authentication and user sessions.
 * `index.jsp`: The main entry point that dynamically renders content based on user roles.

 ---
-*This project was developed to demonstrate the implementation of role-based web systems using JSP.*
+*This project demonstrates the practical application of JSP for building functional, secure, and role-based web systems.*